ijmccallum/ijmccallum.github.io/notes of learning/reading.md

 [Github](https://github.com/asterisk/asterisk).

 A Multi format, extensible phone server.
 Allows communication between many phone technologies (VoIP, Old school, and more I'm sure).
 Also allows 'dialplans' - applications whos UI is essentially your phone call.
 EG automated answering giving you options in a phone menu, I'm guessing robo calls too.
 An incoming phone call is recieved by Asterisk, the type of tech is checked and a module for translating the tech specicif connection into a generic connection is assigned.
 The newly translated generic connection is then hooked up to an `ast_channel` - an object that will run the dialplan within Asterisk.
 That dialplan could be a phone menu or it could request a connection to another phone (which would run another connection but from generic to tech specific).
 If the outbound call tech matches the in bound, a direct connection may be initiated to save on translation into and out of the generic channel type.

-Loads more details in the article - examless in C but the overview is good!
+_The examples are a bit hard to decipher (written in C, which I'm not familiar with), but there are loads of details in the article which clarify things.
+Specifically the abstraction from connection tech to a general internal connection - that process will probably stick in my head for a good long while, so much simpler and clear than I would have guessed for a phone system like this!_

 ### [Audacity](https://www.audacityteam.org/)